Conditional analysis for mixed covariates, with application to feed intake of lactating sows

-We compare our method with three alternative approaches: (1) a variant of our proposed approach using pointwise fitting, denoted by Pointwise QR, and hence fitting multiple regression models with binomial link function as implemented by the penalized functional regression \texttt{pfr} of the \texttt{refund} package for generalized scalar responses, developed by \citet{goldsmith2011penalized}; (2) a modified version of the CM method, denoted by Mod CM, that we developed to account for additional scalar covariates, and which estimates pointwise using multiple generalized linear models; (3) a linear quantile regression approach using the quantile loss function and the partial quantile regression bases for functional covariates, proposed by \citet{yu2015partial} and denoted by PQR.
-Notice that (1) and (2) account for a varying effect of the covariates on the response distribution, but do not ensure that this effect is smooth.
+We denote the proposed method by Joint QR to emphasize the single step estimation approach.
+We compare our method with two alternative approaches: (1) a variant of our proposed approach using pointwise estimation, denoted by Pointwise QR.
+This approach consists of fitting multiple regression models with binomial link function as implemented by the penalized functional regression \texttt{pfr}, developed by \citet{goldsmith2012penalized}, of the \texttt{refund} package for generalized scalar responses.
+(2) A modified version of the CM method, denoted by Mod CM, that we developed to account for additional scalar covariates, and which fits multiple generalized linear models with scalar covariates and fPC scores as predictors.
+(3) A linear quantile regression approach using the quantile loss function and the partial quantile regression bases for functional covariates, proposed by \citet{yu2015partial} and denoted by PQR.
+Notice that although the formulation of the first two methods implicitly account for a varying effect of the covariates on the response distribution, they do not ensure that this effect is smooth.
+The third approach can only estimate a specific quantile rather than the entire conditional distribution.
+Note that all the competing methods are monotonized for a fair comparison.

 The {\tt R} function \texttt{pfr} can incorporate both scalar/vector and functional predictors by adopting a mixed effects model framework.
-The functional covariates are pre-smoothed by fPC analysis and truncation is done based on the number of fPCs determined by a percentage of explained variance equal to $99\%$ for all estimation methods; pre-smoothing the functional covariates before fitting the regression model has been also considered by \citet{goldsmith2011penalized} and \citet{ivanescu2014penalized}.
-The performance is evaluated in terms of mean absolute error (MAE) for quantile levels $\tau = 0.05, 0.1, 0.25,$ and $0.5$.

-Numerical results are provided in Tables \ref{tab:sim1MAE1}, \ref{tab:sim1MAE2} and \ref{tab:sim1time}.
-Table \ref{tab:sim1MAE1} gives results for the two settings (normal and mixture) when the functional covariate is observed on dense design and the sample size is $n=100$; Table \ref{tab:sim1MAE2} shows the corresponding results for $n=1000$.
-We obtained similar findings for the sparse scenario and hence are not reported for brevity.
+The functional covariates are pre-smoothed by fPC analysis \citep{yao2005functional}; Throughout the simulation study we fix PVE as $0.95$ for fPC analysis to determine the mumber of principal components and use REML to select the smoothing parameters for our proposed methods.
+Other basis settings are set to their default values.
+We use 100 equally-distanced points between the minimum and maximum of the observed $Y_i$'s to set the grid $\left\{y_{\ell}: \ell = 1, \cdots, L \right\}$ for the conditional distribution function.